huwpowell/MountSMB/README.md

 # See http://sam.zoy.org/wtfpl/COPYING for more details.
 # or https://en.wikipedia.org/wiki/WTFPL

+# Authors: Daniel Graziotinand and Huw Hamer Powell <huw@huwpowell.com>
+# Purpose: Check if there is an SMB Server in your network and mount shares from it
+#	If a share is already mounted prompt and Unmount it if it is already mounted.
+#	The mount point is created and destroyed after use
+# (to prevent	automatic backup software to backup in the directory if the device is not mounted)

+#  1) Install cifs-utils (sudo dnf install cifs-utils) (probably not required in FC32 but try without first) HHP 20200509
+#  2)If you want to use the full functionality of nice dialog boxes install yad . otherwise we default to zenity *not so nice but it works)
+#  3) Change the first four variables according to your configuration.
+Or maintain a .ini file with the four variables.
+Can be created by the script if neccessary
+#  4) Run this program at boot or from your $HOME  when your network is ready
+#	(need to use sudo.. so run the skeleton script mntSMB which will call this script (mntSMB.sh) using sudo...
+Or from the CLI or Gnome Desktop
+#		   Also, run it on logoff to umount any mounted shares (Will remove the mount point directory).
+# It does not matter if you don't , Just cleaner if you do :)

+# ----------------------------------------------
 # Version 3, enhanced for Ubuntu 13.X+, Fedora 35+, and similar distros.
 # Runs on all GNU/Linux distros (install cifs-utils)